kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 Google also found that the use of Rust allows optimisation of both security and system health with fewer compromises as safety measures typically slow memory-unsafe languages.
 This usually means developers must make trade-offs between security and performance in adding sandboxing, sanitizers, runtime mitigations, hardware protections which negatively impact code size, memory and performance.
 It was also found that when compared to other vulnerablities (which have a well defined scope of impact) Memory safety vulnerabilities are much more versatile.
 If code execution is obtained in a process, not only is access granted to the specific resource but to everything that the process can access which provides an attack surface to other processes.
 "Memory safety vulnerablities are often flexible enough to allow chaining multiple vulnerabilities together", it was found that the majority of exploit chains abused in Google products use one or more safety vulnerability.
 Due to the decrease in severe vulnerabilities, there has been an increase in less severe types with around 15% of 2022 vulnerabilities being Denial of Service vulnerabilities which represents a drop in security risk.

 ## Memory Safety (~397w)
 Memory unsafe languages allow programmers to potentially access memory which is supposed to be outside the bounds of a given data structure (Gaynor, 2019).
-This is even more detrimental as memory safety vulnerabilities consistently account for the highest percentage of vulnerabilities within large codebases as showcased in figure X.
+This is even more detrimental as memory safety vulnerabilities consistently account for the highest percentage of vulnerabilities within large codebases as showcased in the figure below.

 (Figure X is a custom table listing vuln results from Gaynors science article)

-The statistics in Figure X were observed and reproduced across several large code bases (containing millions of lines of code).
+These statistics were observed and reproduced across several large code bases (containing millions of lines of code).
 Each code base was built by a different company, started development at various points in time and applies a different development methodology.
 The single common property that unites these codebases is that they are written in memory-unsafe programming language such as C or C++.
 Gaynor concludes that the magnitude of memory-unsafe vulnerabilities is higher than memory-safe vulnerablities and that the research supports the notion that the use of memory-safe languages would critically reduce the total number of vulnerabilities.
 *Here I can also write about the data that we can take away from the table*

 In the case of data structures, memory unsafe languages allow programmers to access memory which is supposed to outside the bounds of a given data structure.
 For instance, an array is able to access an element that doesn't exist.
 This means that the program fetches whatever happens to be at that position in memory.
 When this is the case in a memory safe language, an error is thrown which forces the program to crash.